sarbal/BINF_tut/lessons/lesson1.md

 "Whatever"
 ```

-- Array or vector:
-  - Made of multiple elements of the same data class
+- Array or vector: made of multiple elements of the same data class
 ```
 c(1,3,5)
 c('A', 'B', 'C')